Fair-trade bananas

-Fairtrade bananas was a marketing initiative which focused on increasing the price paid to small banana growers and the wages of agricultural workers.
+Fair-trade bananas was a marketing initiative which focused on increasing the wages of agricultural workers and the price paid to small banana growers.
 This is not a commercial brand, but a marketing strategy.
 Fair trade is based on higher prices paid by consumers that allow an equitable distribution of gains from trade over the chain partners.

-There are many of organizations involved in producing fair trade bananas; for example, an organization called Banafair began importing uncertified/unlabeled fair trade bananas into Germany in the mid-1980s (from 500 to 1 000 tonnes annually).
-In 1997 Fair Trade Labeling Organizations International (FLO) was established in Bonn, Germany to consolidate various labeling initiatives and establish worldwide standards for fair trade bananas.
-The first fair trade labelled bananas imported to Germany were by TransFair in April 1998.
+There are many of organizations involved in producing fair-trade bananas; for example, an organization called Banafair began importing uncertified/unlabeled fair-trade bananas into Germany in the mid-1980s (from 500 to 1,000 tonnes annually).
+In 1997, Fair Trade Labeling Organizations International (FLO) was established in Bonn, Germany to consolidate various labeling initiatives and establish worldwide standards for fair-trade bananas.
+The first fair-trade–labelled bananas imported to Germany were by TransFair in April 1998.

-Fair Trade Labeling Organizations International, (now renamed Fair Trade International), is a large importer whose bananas bear the International FairTrade Certification Mark.
-FLO-CERT is the international body that inspects the farms to ensure they meet the proper social and environmental according to Fair Trade international standards.
+Fair Trade Labeling Organizations International, (now renamed Fair Trade International), is a large importer whose bananas bear the International Fairtrade Certification Mark.
+FLO-CERT is the international body that inspects the farms to ensure they meet the proper social and environmental according to Fair Trade International standards.

-Global banana industry

-Five companies control about 80% of the conventional banana trade.
-This situation, plus the intervention of various governments, has kept the price paid to banana growers and wages to workers a small percentage of the supermarket price.
-Examples of this effect are the banana wars; the formation of the United Fruit Company (now Chiquita Brands Intl.); the Bananagate bribery scandal; military coups to establish and maintain banana republics.
-There is ongoing industry conflict with unions.
-In Colombia, banana companies have been known to get involved with paramilitaries that kill human rights activists and confrontations with labor unions. (see Paramilitarism in Colombia for more information.)

-Fair trade certification

-FLO has different standards for small banana farms and larger banana plantations.
-To be eligible to display a Fair Trade Certification Mark, small farmers must create a panel of both workers and management to determine the best use of the fair trade premiums.
-Revenues to banana farmers must be equally shared between the working members of the cooperative or association.

-On larger plantations, the premiums can only be used for improving working and living conditions.
-Forced labor and labor of children under 16 years of age is prohibited, as is dangerous work.
-Young adults 16 years of age or older must not work so many hours that they have no time for education.
-Workers must be allowed to join a union, and be paid at least regional industry average or minimum wage.

-Although fair trade banana workers’ wages are not significantly above industry averages, they receive wage related benefits which increase their overall livelihood.
-However, many small banana farmers barely make living wages themselves, and the restriction of premiums to community development projects may prevent them from covering basic living expenses.